vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 ## Verifier Safety & Testability

-To prevent unauthorized custom verifier implementations, we use them [Sealed trait pattern](https://predr.ag/blog/definitive-guide-to-sealed-traits-in-rust/).
+To prevent unauthorized custom verifier implementations, we use [Sealed trait pattern](https://predr.ag/blog/definitive-guide-to-sealed-traits-in-rust/).
 This ensures that [`IVerifier`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/common/src/verifier/sealing.rs) trait cannot be implemented outside the file it was defined - except when the `testing` feature is enabled.

 This design is crucial because verifiers are composable.
 When testing a `Verifier` that is composed from other verifiers, we need to mock them with fake implementations.
 This flexibility is achieved by allowing special implementations under the `testing` feature.